jeremiahbabudas/port-of-discharge-estimator/README.md

 # Port of Discharge Estimator

 This Google Sheets project helps logistics and freight professionals estimate the closest ports of discharge in the United States from any given zip code.
+This tool was used by the Customer Success team at Xhipment to optimize the supply chain by identifying the nearest ports, enabling more competitive pricing for shippers.

 ## 🔍 What It Does